 When mulching around trees and shrubs NEVER pile mulch up against the plant’s trunk.
 Mulch holds moisture and this may cause the plants trunk to rot or get infested with insects.

 As stated earlier a layer of mulch 2 to 3 inches is an ample amount to last for a season.

 The following gives an idea of how much mulch you may need.

 2 inches deep 18 cubic feet of mulch covers 100 square feet

 3 inches deep 27 cubic feet of mulch covers 100 square feet

 As stated earlier there are many different products that can be used for mulch.
 I don’t have space here to discuss all of them.
 The two most common ones used in Central Virginia are shredded hardwood and pine needles.
 Both make good mulch and do well for the area.

 Shredded hardwood is easy to apply and easy to maintain.
-The average homeowner can keep his beds clean and neat if each time he finished mowing he would walk back by his beds with a sprayer to control the weeds.
+The average homeowner can keep their beds clean and neat if each time they finished mowing he would walk back by their beds with a sprayer to control the weeds.
 The hardwood holds moisture well and performs all the benefits stated above.
 I am partial to hardwood mainly because it’s what I have always used, and it does the job.

 Pine needles have become popular over the last few years.
 People moving in from further south were familiar with them and continue to use them.
 Further south where long needle pines were grown the needles were free.
 They did a good job so why not use them.